shayandavoodii/OnlinePortfolioSelection.jl/docs/src/benchmark.md

 # Benchmark Strategies
-Some strategies in the context of online portfolio selection are considered as benchmark strategies.
-The simplest benchmark strategy is the Buy and Hold (BH) strategy which is called as the *market strategy*.
-The BAH model invests equally in m assets at the beginning and remains unchanged during the next periods, thus the weights of assets change passively with their price variations.
-A special BAH model, the Best-Stock (BS), invests all the capital into the best asset over the periods which is an optimal BAH in hindsight.
-Overall, the Benchmark portfolio selection models are quite simple because they do not adopt complex or sophisticated techniques via statistics and machine learning to explore the patterns within the data.
-Thus they are often taken as the baselines for performance comparison with new designed models.
-Another benchmark strategy is the Constant Rebalanced Portfolio (CRP) which assigns a fixed weight to each asset throughout a given period.
-The following strategies are implemented in this package so far:
+In the domain of online portfolio selection, certain strategies are considered benchmark strategies.
+One of the simplest is the Buy and Hold (BH) strategy, often referred to as the *market strategy*.
+BH involves an equal investment in m assets at the beginning, maintaining these allocations throughout the subsequent periods, leading to passive weight adjustments based on the assets' price variations.
+An optimized version, the Best-Stock (BS) strategy, allocates all capital to the best-performing asset over the periods.
+These benchmark portfolio selection models are straightforward, lacking the use of sophisticated statistical or machine learning techniques to uncover data patterns.
+Consequently, they serve as baselines for evaluating the performance of newly developed models.
+Another benchmark strategy, the Constant Rebalanced Portfolio (CRP), maintains a fixed weight for each asset over a specified period.
+The currently implemented strategies in this package include:

 1. Constant Rebalanced Portfolio (CRP)
 2. Best Stock (BS)